ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 Each individual payload is signed using the selected internal algorithm using the Ephemeral Key.

-### Issuer Protected Header
+### Issuer Header

-The Issuer's Ephemeral Key MUST be included via the Issuer Ephemeral Key header parameter.
+The Issuer's Ephemeral Key MUST be included via the Issuer Ephemeral Key Header Parameter.

-The Holder's Presentation Key MUST be included via the Holder Presentation Key header parameter.
+The Holder's Presentation Key MUST be included via the Holder Presentation Key Header Parameter.

-The Holder's Presentation Algorithm MUST be included via the Holder Presentation Algorithm header parameter unless there is another way for the holder and verifier to unambiguously determine the appropriate algorithm to use.
+The Holder's Presentation Algorithm MUST be included via the Holder Presentation Algorithm Header Parameter unless there is another way for the holder and verifier to unambiguously determine the appropriate algorithm to use.

-The Issuer Protected Header is signed using the appropriate internal signing algorithm for the given fully-specified single use algorithm, using the issuer's Stable Key.
+The Issuer Header is signed using the appropriate internal signing algorithm for the given fully-specified single use algorithm, using the issuer's Stable Key.